 Most flies tend to fit into the following six categories that you can select from.

-Types of Flies to Choose From for White River Fly Fishing
+Types of Flies to Choose From for White River, Arkansas

 1. Dry Flies:

-The dry flies & other surface-based flies tend to represent the adult aquatic insect population that tends to emerge every now and then.
-They also tend to represent other types of food sources, such as the items that fall into the water, such as mice or grasshoppers.
+The dry flies & other surface-based flies tend to represent the adult aquatic insect population that tends to emerge during the afternoon.
+They also tend to represent other types of food sources, such as the items that get swept into the river, such as mice or grasshoppers.
+Caddis and Caddis emergers are very effective on the White River below Bull Shoals Dam.

-If you are fishing for panfish, trout, or bass, you can opt for the dry flies.
-So, the next time you venture for White River fly fishing, make sure you check out your options for dry flies in the local shop to grab yourself some good fish.
+If you are fishing for Trout on the White River, you can opt for the dry flies.
+Caddis are especially effective, especially during afternoon half day trips.
+So, the next time you venture out for White River fly fishing, make sure you check out your options for dry flies in the local shop to grab yourself some good Caddis dry flies.

-Have you ever seen a stagnant space in a water body that is loaded with some small creepy larvae-like insects?
+Have you ever seen a stagnant space in a water body that is loaded with some small macro invertibrates, larvae-like insects?
 Well, Nymphs are just that.
 They are the imitations of the young larval insects that take over the surface of the water and make up for good fish food as they come to the surface.
-When you are fishing on or maybe near the lakes’ or rivers’ bottom, nymphs can be pretty effective for fishing options such as salmon, panfish, trout, or steelheads.
+When you are fishing on or maybe near the lakes’ or rivers’ bottom, nymphs can be pretty effective for fishing options for Trout.
+The White River in Arkansas is absolutely loaded with nymphs!
+Small (sz 18 Pheasant Tail Nymphs) are deadly effective.

 Another popular choice for White River fly fishing in terms of flies are Streamers.
-They imitate the look, feel, and taste of leeches, baitfish, and crayfish.
-All these options serve as a primary source of food for White River fishes.
-Streamers are generally fishes throughout the columns of water in lakes and rivers.
+Shad patterns to be exact.
+They imitate the look, feel, and taste of Shad, baitfish, and crayfish.
+All these options serve as a primary source of food for White River Trout.
+Streamers are generally fishes throughout the columns of water in the White River.
+Late February, and March can produce an epic Skad kill.
+Shad get sucked through the turbines below the Bull Shoals dam.

-With the help of a streamer, you can catch almost any type of fish, given that they are loved as fish feed by every fish species.
+With the help of a streamer, you can catch massive trophy Trout, given that they are loved by giant trophy White River Brown Trout, and fattie Rainbows.

 4. Wet Flies: